Old Stock Canadian vs Newcomer: A Patriot’s View

 Following the rise of Manifest Destiny and the attempted Invasion of 1812, Canada became a true nation onto itself.
 Chief Tecumseh led his warriors in staunch defence of the fledgling Canada.
 John A MacDonald fought hard to create a brand spanking new nation — our Dominion.

-And when lawlessness and trading company forts flying foreign flags threatened our western frontier and the very survival of our new Confederation, Prime Minister MacDonald created the legendary North-West Mounted Police — the story of our Mounties becoming our National Epic, giving us some of our greatest heroes.
+And then lawlessness and trading company forts flying foreign flags threatened our western frontier.
+And the very survival of our new Confederation.
+Prime Minister MacDonald responded by creating the legendary North-West Mounted Police.
+The story of our Mounties becoming our National Epic, giving us some of our greatest heroes.
 [3]

 I’ve always believed that this great nation was built by all of us.
 Side by side.